dagdpz/rs-fMRI-afni-macaque/TB_scripts/Python_scripts/Boxplot_diagram/README.md

 The code 'boxplot_with_seperate_comparison_prepostdrug.ipynb' has an extra feature which creates a boxplotdiagram, comparing results within one hemisphere for both pre and postdrug data.

+The code 'boxplot_new.ipynb' is similar to 'boxplot.ipynb', but it contains the final boxplots along with the statistical tests used in my thesis.

 **b) Data**

-The data used with these scripts is from the German Primate Center (DAG, Pinocchio/Linus).
-They are resting state recordings of anesthetized monkeys that were separated into two sessions (predrug and postdrug).
+The data used with these scripts is from the German Primate Center (DAG, Pinocchio/Linus/Rio/Norman/Curius).
+They are resting state recordings of anesthetized monkeys that were in one dataset of one monkey separated into two sessions (predrug and postdrug).
 A drug was applied to inhibit the resting state activity of the pulvinar in the left hemisphere.

 **c) Supplementary informations**